Gerosullivan/Pangur/context/spec.md

 ## 5. Cat Phase Details

 - **Activation**
-  - Player selects a cat (hand or board) to make it active (highlight border).
+  - Player selects a cat to make it active (highlight border).
 Only the active cat can spend catch points or move.
 - **Ordering Rules**
   - Each cat takes at most one move and one attack sequence per turn.
 The player may either move first (then start attacking) or attack first (then take the single move), but cannot move both before and after attacking.
   - Once a cat begins attacking, it must finish spending catch before moving.
 If it moves first, it may attack afterwards; if it moves after attacking, that move ends its turn.